 You should drink three pints of water over the course of a sauna session.
 The best way to hydrate is to begin drinking water before the session begins, continue while in the sauna, and drink more water once you get out.

 As a general rule sauna users should drink three pints of water over a sauna session.
-The amount of water needed varies from person-to-person and is dependant on the amount of fluid lost due to sweating.
+The amount of water needed varies from person-to-person and is dependent on the amount of fluid lost due to sweating.

 A number of factors influence how much you sweat while in a sauna.
 These include the length of the session, the temperature of the sauna, and individual physiological characteristics – some people just sweat more than others.

 It is important you stay hydrated during a sauna session.
 This means you should be sipping water throughout the session to avoid becoming dehydrated.

 As your core temperature rises your body will begin to sweat to try and cool down.
 Fluids lost as sweat must be replaced to prevent you from becoming dehydrated.